wur-bioinformatics/introduction-to-bioinformatics/week5.md

 the probability that we find a *t*-statistic as large or larger by chance, can be calculated using the *t*-distribution.
 :::
+%#% Figure t_test is self-created image?

-Perhaps the most widely used analysis on omics data, the goal here is to compare abundance levels between two classes, conditions, strains, cell types etc. - for example, healthy vs. diseased tissue, with or without a certain drug, in different growth conditions etc. The simplest approach is to collect a number of replicate measurements under both conditions and, for each gene perform a simple statistical test such as the *t*-test ({numref}`w5bf7`).
+Perhaps the most widely used analysis on omics data, the goal here is to compare abundance levels between two classes, conditions, strains, cell types, etc. - for example, healthy vs. diseased tissue, with or without a certain drug, in different growth conditions, etc. The simplest approach is to collect a number of replicate measurements under both conditions and, for each gene perform a simple statistical test such as the *t*-test ({numref}`t_test`).
 Each test gives a *p*-value, and genes with a *p*-value below a certain threshold, say 5%, could then called significantly differentially expressed.
 There are two caveats: